markvanderloo/settings/README.md

-options
+settings
 =======

-An Options Manager for R.
+An Option Settings Manager for R.

 * Not on CRAN yet.